m-danya/accompanist/README.md

 This project uses `ruff` for formatting and linting.
 For VS Code, just install the "Ruff" extension and reload the editor.

+If you're using VS Code, install these extensions for frontend development: "Vue
+- Official" and "Prettier".

 The `.vscode/launch.json` file is included in this repo to help developers to easily run the frontend and backend locally.
 To run the system locally, you need to follow the instructions both above and below this paragraph.